scmacdon/AWSTracker/Readme.md

       }
     }

-**NOTE** - Notice the **URL** value is *localhost:3306*.
+**NOTE**: Notice the **URL** value is *localhost:3306*.
 This value is modified later after the RDS instance is created.
 This is how the *AWS Tracker* application communicates with the RDS MySQL instance.
+You must also ensure that you specify the user name and password for your RDS instance.

 #### InjectWorkService class